contacto@vag-global.com

-In a constantly evolving business environment, audit committees play an essential role in the supervision and control of corporate operations.
-Their strategic function not only guarantees transparency and ethics in organizations, but also protects the interests of shareholders and other stakeholders.
-This article will analyze the importance of these committees and how their role impacts business management from a legal, accounting and strategic perspective.
+In a constantly evolving business environment, audit committees play a fundamental role in overseeing and controlling corporate operations.
+Their strategic function not only ensures transparency and ethics in organizations but also protects the interests of shareholders and other stakeholders.
+This article will analyze the importance of these committees and the effects of their role on business management from a legal, accounting, and strategic perspective.

-The audit committee is a group appointed by a company’s board of directors to oversee financial, accounting and compliance activities.
-This multidisciplinary team works in collaboration with internal and external auditors to ensure that operations are aligned with applicable legal and financial standards.
-Audit committees are particularly relevant in large corporations, where the complexity of operations requires specialized oversight.
+The audit committee is a group appointed by a company’s board of directors to oversee financial, accounting, and compliance activities.
+This multidisciplinary team, along with internal and external auditors, ensures that operations apply legal and economic standards.
+Audit committees are particularly relevant in large corporations, where the complexity of operations requires specialized supervision.

 Key Functions of the Audit Committee